Recording simulations using NanoVer

 Recordings can be read and manipulated using the NanoVer python library.

-The nanover.mdanalysis module allows to read a trajectory recording as an MDAnalysis Universe.
+The nanover.mdanalysis module enables us to read a NanoVer trajectory recording as an MDAnalysis Universe, which is a data structure used by the MDAnalysis library to handle molecular dynamics simulations.
 As MDAnalysis does not support time-dependant topologies, only frames that correspond to the first topology in the recording are read as part of the Universe.
 If the topology changes throughout the recording, for instance because another simulation was loaded, the library issues a warning and the frames with the new topology are ignored.

 See the example code below, or check out the mdanalysis_nanover_recording jupyter notebook tutorial for further information.